themaigod/explainable_gnn/Readme.md

 You can jump to the [Introduction](#Introduction) and [Framework Architecture Design](#Framework-Architecture-Design) first to get a brief understanding of the project.

+## Git Branches

+- `main`: the main branch, if we think the design has been stable, we will merge the development branch to the main
+- `dev`: the development branch, we will update the branch to the newest version if you want to follow, please follow this branch

 ## Current Version: 0.0.1

 ## Development Phase: Conceptual Design